nuxt-community/netlify-files-module/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-> Nuxt module to create new _headers and _redirects files for Netlify or to use existing ones
+> Nuxt module to create new _headers, _redirects and netlify.toml files for Netlify or to use existing ones

 [📖 **Release Notes**](./CHANGELOG.md)